walyson-scarazzati/KafkaProdutoresConsumerStreamsAlura/README.md

 # Ecommerce Kafka Microservices Project

-This project is from Alura Kafka: produtores, consumidores e streams is a set of Java microservices for an ecommerce system, using Apache Kafka for messaging.
+This project is from [alura.com.br](https://www.alura.com.br/)  Kafka: produtores, consumidores e streams is a set of Java microservices for an ecommerce system, using Apache Kafka for messaging.
 It is organized as a Maven multi-module project, with each service in its own module.

 ## Project Structure